department-of-veterans-affairs/va.gov-cms/product-release-notes/README.md

 **Q: Excellent.
 So how do I become release note famous?**

 **A:** Flag it in the ticket
-* 🟥 Use the marron colored "release notes" label
+* 🟥 Use the maroon colored "release notes" label
 * 🧹 Best done right when the ticket is created, such as in planning or grooming
 * 📎 Product manager and UX writer (Kevin + Rachel) will review flagged items weekly
 * 💎 UX writer may follow up for details after item is demoed